-7.1 Gamma-Ray Detector System-General guidelines for selection of detectors and signal-processing electronics are discussed in Guide C 1592, Test Method C 1030, and ANSI standard N42.14.
-Refer to the References section for a list of other recommended references (1).
-This system typically consists of a gamma-ray detector, spectroscopy grade amplifier, high-voltage bias supply, multi-channel analyzer, and detector collimator.
+Gamma-Ray Detector System.
+General guidelines for selection of detectors and signal-processing electronics are discussed in Guide C 982 and NRC Regulatory Guide 5.9, Rev. 2 (1).
+This system typically consists of a gamma-ray detector, spectroscopy grade amplifier, high-voltage bias supply, multichannel analyzer, and detector collimator.
 The system may also include detector backshielding, an ultrasonic thickness gauge, an oscilloscope, a spectrum stabilizer, a computer, and a printer.

-7.2 A high-resolution detector system or a low-resolution detector system should be selected, depending on precision and bias requirements for the measurements.
+7.1 A high-resolution detector system or a low-resolution detector system should be selected, depending on precision and bias requirements for the measurements.
 Additional detector selection considerations are measurement time, cost, and ease of use.
-High-resolution detector systems are generally larger, heavier, and more costly than low-resolution detector systems.
+Because they are cooled using liquid nitrogen, highresolution detector systems are larger, heavier, and somewhat more difficult to use than low-resolution detector systems.
 In addition, the cost of high-resolution detectors is significantly higher (roughly an order of magnitude) than the cost of low-resolution detectors.
 High-resolution systems, however, provide better results than low-resolution systems, and eliminate some interferences.